 - 1 cup unsalted butter

-- 1 cup hot sauce (such as Frank’s RedHot)
+- 1 cup hot sauce (like Frank’s RedHot)

 - 1 tablespoon white vinegar